Iskhak Mashbash: Life and career

-He was born on 28 May 1930 in the village of Urupsky, now in the Uspensky district of the Krasnodar Krai.
+Iskhak Shumafovich Mashbash was born on 28 May 1930 in the village of Urupsky, now in the Uspensky district of the Krasnodar Krai.
 In 1957 he graduated with honors from the Maxim Gorky Literature Institute in Moscow.
 In 1962 he graduated from the Department of Press, Television and Radio Broadcasting of the Higher Party School under the Central Committee of the CPSU.
 From 1956 to 1959 he worked as the head of the department of the regional newspaper "Socialist Adygea".
 In collaboration with Umar Tkhabisomov, he created the Anthem of the Republic of Adygea.

+Mashbash died in Adygea on 7 September 2026, at the age of 96.